 REF INDICATOR TYPE REFERENCE TARGET

 IND5(H) Total houses completed, SO 1, 2, 4, 10, 13.

 analysed against the Core SC1, SC3, SC4,

-SC5.
+housing requirement, SC5.

-housing requirement, the housing trajectory, and targets for DPD's, settlements, previously developed land, affordable housing, gypsies/ travellers/travelling showpeople; by location within a settlement, allocation/windfall; for the District, DPD area and settlement.
-Corporate Thematic SC5.
-HO1, HO6, HO8, HO11, HO12.
+the housing trajectory, and targets for DPD's, settlements, previously developed land, affordable housing, gypsies/ travellers/travelling showpeople; by location within a settlement, allocation/windfall; for the District, DPD area and settlement.
+Corporate Thematic HO1, HO6, HO8, HO11, HO12.
 For HO1, Achieving the total housing requirement of 42, 100 new dwellings over the period to 2030, mindful of the net annual completion rate of 2200 dwellings as set out in Table HO1.
 For HO6, Maximising previously developed land.
 Targets as set out in Policy HO6.
 For HO8, 20- 25% of total gross housing completions should be affordable housing completions.
-For HO11, 20- 25% of total gross housing completions should
+For HO11, 20- 25% of total gross housing completions should be affordable housing completions should be affordable housing completions.
+For HO12, A deliverable five year land supply of sites for Travellers and

-be affordable housing completions.
-For HO12, A deliverable five year land supply of sites for Travellers and Travelling Showpeople.
+Travelling Showpeople.

-IND6(H) Completed housing so 4, 10
+IND6(H) Completed housing SO 4, 10

-, , schemes, analysed by Core SC9
+schemes, analysed by density and Core SC9

-density and allocation/windfall.
+allocation/windfall.
 Thematic HO5, HO8, For HO5, 90 of units on completed housing schemes are at a minimum density of 30dph.
 For HO8, 20- 25% of total gross housing completions should be affordable housing completions.